Multiphase modeling of anisotropic biomass particle pyrolysis accounting for particle deformation and coupled gas-phase dynamics: Introduction

-This model employs a single grid which describes the solid biomass and the gas phase using an Eulerian approach.
-In particular, the two-phase system is described using a Volume-Of-Fluid (VOF) model \cite{HIRT1981Vof}, which guarantees a sharp and conservative transport of the interface \cite{WEYMOUTH20102853}.
-The VOF methodology has been employed for simulations of several physical phenomena, such as wave breaking \cite{Deike2015wavebreaking}, pulsed jets \cite{Kulkarni2025jet}, droplet coalescence and breakups \cite{Wang2025dropletcollision, Farsoiya2023dropletbreakup}, bubbly flows \cite{MULBAH2022bubblyflow}, droplet evaporation \cite{CIPRIANO1,CIPRIANO2}, and combustion \cite{CIPRIANO3}.
-In this work, we extend the VOF approach to simulate the evolution of a reacting porous particle.
-This is made possible through several advancements: i) incorporating porosity within the particle; ii) introducing Darcy–Forchheimer terms into the momentum equations to account for porosity effects; iii) modelling chemical reactions in the solid phase; iv) developing an accurate framework to handle porosity variations and particle shrinkage while ensuring mass conservation.
-This approach eliminates the numerical instabilities and mass conservation issues typically encountered when using separate grids to represent the solid particle and the surrounding gas phase.
+This model employs a single grid to describe both the solid biomass and the gas phase, using an Eulerian approach.
+In particular, the two-phase system is described using a Volume-Of-Fluid (VOF) model \cite{HIRT1981Vof}, which \tc{ has been demonstrated to offer} a sharp and conservative transport of the interface \cite{WEYMOUTH20102853}.
+The VOF methodology has been employed for simulations of several physical phenomena, such as wave breaking \cite{Deike2015wavebreaking}, pulsed jets \cite{Kulkarni2025jet}, droplet coalescence and breakups \cite{Wang2025dropletcollision, Farsoiya2023dropletbreakup}, bubbly flows \cite{MULBAH2022bubblyflow}, droplet evaporation and combustion \cite{CIPRIANO1,CIPRIANO2, CIPRIANO3}. \tc{Other works have used VOF-like indicator functions to track evolving fluid-solid interfaces.
+For example, }\citet{maes2022improved} \tc{ applied a "Volume-of-Solid" (VOS) approach at the pore scale within a micro-continuum framework, where the volume fraction field captures the evolving solid-fluid boundary during mineral dissolution.
+In our work, the VOF indicator tracks the interface between the external gas and a porous pseudo-phase with significant internal flow.
+At the same time, a separate porosity field describes the internal structure.
+In this work, the term "Volume-of-Fluid" is preferred as all numerical methods employed derive directly from the established VOF literature.} \tc{Furthermore, } the emphasis is \tc{put} on the larger particle scale, extending the VOF approach to simulate the evolution of a reacting porous particle \tc{rather than focusing on the evolution of the individual pores}.
+This is made possible through several advancements: i) incorporating porosity within the particle; ii) introducing Darcy–Forchheimer terms into the momentum equations to account for drag effects; iii) modelling chemical reactions in the solid phase; iv) developing an accurate framework to handle porosity variations and particle shrinkage while ensuring mass conservation.
+This approach \tc{ limits} the numerical instabilities and mass conservation issues typically encountered when using separate grids to represent the solid particle and the surrounding gas phase.
 The governing equations for this model are described in \autoref{sec:mathematical-formulation}, together with the underlying assumptions and the biomass-gas boundary conditions.
 The numerical methods for solving these equations are summarised in \autoref{sec:numerical-strategy}.
-After a brief verification in \autoref{sec:mass-conservation}, the model is used to simulate realistic biomass particles (\autoref{sec:applications}), which are compared with experimental data in terms of mass and volume changes.
-The model captures the correct experimental trends and explains the distribution of shrinking and porosity changes inside the particle, which are difficult to measure experimentally.
+After a brief verification in \autoref{sec:numerical-tests}, the model is used to simulate realistic biomass particles (\autoref{sec:applications}), which are compared with experimental data in terms of mass and volume changes.
+The model captures the \tc{ main} experimental trends and \tc{ it takes a step forward in the understanding of} the distribution of shrinking and porosity changes inside the particle, which are difficult to measure experimentally.